petergrace1618/buying-history/README.md

 mmusic:Oingo Boingo{"Best Of Boingo":4.99,"Boingo Alive":5.99},Sacrilege{"Within The Prophecy":5.99},Holy Moses{"Queen Of Siam":5.99},Nevermore{"Nevermore":4.99}::33.45:4/24/08
 ```
 Not exactly reader-friendly.
-In 2008 I found a book about XSLT and decided to convert my precious gobbledygook into XML.
+In 2008 while I was going to PCC I decided to convert my precious gobbledygook into XML.
+My first idea was to make a sed script to convert it, but then I realized it would take several passes.
+I happened to be taking a course in Java at the time so I decided to use Java to do it (unfortunately I don't have the source code anymore).
+I wrote out the program in pseudocode first before I wrote the code.
+It worked beautifully.
 ```xml
 <buyinghistory>
   <sale seller="_gnasher670" subtotal="2.37" total="7.27" date="2007-01-03">